-- Helping youth manage and meet their health needs, often through temporary Medicaid coverage
+- Helping youth manage and meet their health care needs, often through temporary Medicaid coverage;

-- Providing life skills training to help youth navigate the adult world
+- Providing life skills training to help support youth with self-sufficiency and well-being;

-- Improving access to stable and safe housing, which varies between full assistance from age 18-21 to states where no financial assistance is available
+- Improving access to stable and safe housing through independent living programs, which varies between full assistance from 18-21 years of age to states where no financial assistance is available.

 Resources for Children Who Age Out of Foster Care

-- Foster Care Alumni of America- Provides housing, education, health, and mental health resources.
-FCAA has state chapters in AZ, CA, CO, FL, ID, IL, KS, KY, LA, MA, MD, ME, MI, NC, NE, NV, OH, OK, PA, TN, TX, VA, and WA.
+- Foster Care Alumni of America – Provides housing, education, health, and mental health resources.
+FCAA has state chapters in AZ, CA, CO, GA, FL, ID, IL, KS, KY, LA, MA, MD, ME, MI, NC, NE, NV, OH, OK, PA, TN, TX, VA, and WA.

-- Jim Casey Youth Opportunities Initiative - Provides financial support and advocacy for those aging out of the foster care system.
+- Jim Casey Youth Opportunities Initiative – Provides financial support and advocacy for youth aging out of the foster care system.